MicrosoftDocs/azure-reference-other/studio-module-reference/convert-to-csv.md

 It is a common problem in text processing that just about every character that can be specified as a column separator (tabs, spaces, commas, etc.) can also be found randomly in text fields.
 Importing text from CSV always requires caution to avoid separating text across unnecessary new columns.

 When you try to export a column of string data that contains commas, you might run into problems as well.
-Azure Machine Learning does not support any special handling or special translation of such data, such as enclosing strings in quotation marks.
+Machine Learning does not support any special handling or special translation of such data, such as enclosing strings in quotation marks.
 Also, you cannot use escape characters before a comma to ensure that commas are handled as a literal character.

 Therefore, new fields are created in the output file for each comma that is encountered in the string field.
 To avoid this problem, there are several workarounds: